daniel5151/blog/content/post/automating-ac-nyc.md

 Et voila 🪄 ✨

-I've managed to free myself from the schackles of having to get up off the couch just to tweak my AC!
+Just like that - I've managed to free myself from the schackles of having to get up off the couch just to tweak my AC!

 > For all you professional embedded and mechatronics folks out there: I _strongly_ suggest you stop reading here.
 >